Midway International Airport: Accidents and incidents

 On December 8, 1972, United Air Lines Flight 553, a Boeing 737-200, crashed into a residential area outside Midway during landing.
 The crash of the 737-200 killed 43 of the 61 on board, and two on the ground.
 One of the victims on the plane was Dorothy Hunt, the wife of Watergate conspirator E. Howard Hunt.
 She was carrying $10,000 in cash.
 James McCord alleged that she supplied the Watergate defendants with money for legal expenses.

 Thirty-three years later, on December 8, 2005, Southwest Airlines Flight 1248, a Boeing 737-700 inbound from Baltimore–Washington International Airport in Baltimore, Maryland, slid off the runway while attempting to land at the airport in a heavy snow storm.
 The airplane broke through the barrier fence of the airport and came to rest at the intersection of 55th Street and Central Avenue bordering the airport at its northwest corner.
-Seven people were injured and a 6-year-old boy, who was a passenger in a vehicle struck by aircraft, was killed after the plane struck two vehicles in the intersection.
+Seven people were injured and a 6-year-old boy, who was a passenger in a vehicle struck by the aircraft, was killed after the plane struck two vehicles in the intersection.